James Mercer (judge): Early and family life

 His eldest brother to reach adulthood, George Mercer, would become a planter, politician, soldier (in the French and Indian War) and speculator in western lands, before traveling to England as a representative of the Ohio Company (as well as Loyalist in the American Revolutionary War), and marrying but dying childless.
 His younger half brother John Francis Mercer would likewise become a planter and military officer (in the American Revolutionary War), but he married an heiress in Anne Arundel County, Maryland, where he would live, rise to become the state's Governor.
 His youngest brother Robert Mercer (1764-1800) also became a lawyer as well as newspaper editor.
 He married a daughter of prominent planter Landon Carter of King George County, but like the eldest brother George would only serve one term in the House of Delegates.
-James Mercer's sister Sarah Ann Mason Mercer (1709-1764) became the second wife of Col. Samuel Selden and bore a son who reached adulthood, and his sister Mary Mercer (1740-1764) married Daniel McCarty Jr. but had no surviving children.
-Thus, James Mercer would ultimately share his wealth with his sons (neither of whom married) and the progeny of his half-sisters Grace Fenton Mercer (1751-1814; who married Essex County planter Muscoe Garnett), Anna Mercer (1760-?; who married Benjamin Harrison Jr., son of the signer of the Declaration of Independence), and Maria Mercer (1761-?; who married Richard Brooke of King and Queen County.
+James Mercer's sister Sarah Ann Mason Mercer (1738–1806) became the second wife of Col. Samuel Selden (1725–1791) and bore a son who reached adulthood, and his sister Mary Mercer (1740-1764) married Daniel McCarty Jr. but had no surviving children.
+Thus, James Mercer would ultimately share his wealth with his sons (neither of whom married) and the progeny of his half-sisters Grace Fenton Mercer (1751-1814); who married Essex County planter Muscoe Garnett (1736–1803), Anna Mercer (1760-1787); who married Benjamin Harrison VI., (son of Benjamin Harrison V the signer of the Declaration of Independence), and Maria Mercer (born 1761); who married Richard Brooke (1760–1816) of King and Queen County.

 In 1772, James Mercer married Mary Eleanor Dick, the daughter of Major Charles Dick of Fredericksburg.
 Before she died in 1780, they had sons John Fenton Mercer (1773-1812) and Charles Fenton Mercer (1778-1858), who when they reached adulthood would continue the family political tradition, and daughters Mary Eleanor Dick Mercer (1774-1837; who would marry her cousin James Mercer Garnett), and Lucinda Mercer who married Solomon Betton of Loudoun County before resettling in Georgia.
 His younger son Charles Fenton Mercer would follow the family's legal and military path (in the War of 1812) as well as serve multiple terms in the House of Delegates in his uncle's lifetime before long service in the U.S. House of Representatives.
 He also promoted the Chesapeake and Ohio Canal after this man's death (and became its president for a time), which also served the family's longstanding and ongoing western real estate interests.